Nicholas-devsec/AWS_ELASTIC_SIEM/README.md

 - **TLS where it matters most**
   - Elasticsearch runs TLS for HTTP (`:9200`) and transport (`:9300`).
-  - The Beats hop is **plain TCP inside the VPC** in the current config.
-We originally tried Beats TLS, but the cert/key bootstrapping wasn’t reliable and Logstash crash-looped.
-For a lab, reliability > perfection.
+  - Beats → Logstash is **plain TCP inside the VPC** in this lab build.

 - **Secrets are pulled at boot**
   - Instances use IAM instance profiles + SSM, and fetch Secrets Manager values during user-data.